mark-watson/hy-lisp-python-book/manuscript/deeplearning.md

 [(0.9759052, 1), (0.99994254, 1), (0.8564741, 1), (0.95866203, 1), (0.03042546, 0), (0.21845636, 0), (0.99662805, 1), (0.08626339, 0), (0.045683343, 0), (0.9992156, 1)]
 ~~~~~~~~

 Lets look at the first test case: the "real" output from the training data is a value of 1 and the calculated prediucted value (using the trained model) is 0.9759052.
-In making predictions, we can choose a cutoff value, 0.5 for example, and inter[pret any calculated prediction value less than the cutoff is a Boolean *false* prediction and and calculated prediction value greater to or equal to the cutoff value is a Boolean *true* prediction.]
+In making predictions, we can choose a cutoff value, 0.5 for example, and interpret any calculated prediction value less than the cutoff is a Boolean *false* prediction and and calculated prediction value greater to or equal to the cutoff value is a Boolean *true* prediction.

 ## Using a LSTM Recurrent Neural Network to Generate English Text Similar to the  Philosopher Nietzsche's writing

-We will translate a Python example program from the [Keras documentation (listing of LSTM.py example)](https://keras.io/examples/lstm_text_generation/) to Hy.
-This is a moderately long example and you can use the original Python and the translated Hy code as a guide if you see other models written using Keras that you want use in Hy.
+We will translate a Python example program from Google's [Keras documentation (listing of LSTM.py that is included with the example Hy code)](https://keras.io/examples/lstm_text_generation/) to Hy.
+This is a moderately long example and you can use the original Python and the translated Hy code as a translation guide if you see other models written using Keras that you want use in Hy.
 I have (mostly) kept the same variable names to make it easier to compare the Python and Hy code.

 Note that using the nietzsche.txt data set requires a fair amount of memory.
-If your computer has less than 16G of RAM, you might want to run the following example until you see the printout "Create sentences and next_chars data..." then kill the program, manually edit the file ~/.keras/datasets/nietzsche.txt to remove 75% of the data by:
+If your computer has less than 16G of RAM, you might want to reduce the size of the training text by first running the following example until you see the printout "Create sentences and next_chars data..." then kill the program.
+The first time you run this program, the training data is fetched from the web and stored locally.
+You can manually edit the file **~/.keras/datasets/nietzsche.txt** to remove 75% of the data by:

-        cd
+        pushd ~/.keras/datasets/
         mv nietzsche.txt nietzsche_large.txt
         head -800 nietzsche_large.txt > nietzsche.txt
+        popd

-When I am training Deep Learning models I like to monitor system resources using the **top** command line activity, specifically watching for page faults when training on a CPU.
-If you are using CUDA and a GPU then use the CUDA command line utilities for monitoring the state of the GPU.
+When I start training a new Deep Learning model I like to monitor system resources using the **top** command line activity, watching for page faults when training on a CPU which might indicate that I am trying to train too large of a model for my system memory.
+If you are using CUDA and a GPU then use the CUDA command line utilities for monitoring the state of the GPU utilization.
+It is beyond the scope of this introductory tutorial, but the tool [TensorBoard](https://www.tensorflow.org/tensorboard/) is very useful for monitoring the state of model training.

-There are a few things that make the following examle code more complex than the example using the University of Wisconsin cancer data set.
+There are a few things that make the following example code more complex than the example using the University of Wisconsin cancer data set.
 We need to convert each character in the training data to a one-hot encoding which is a vector of all 0.0 values except for a single value of 1.0.
 I am going to show you a short repl session so that you understand how this works and then we will look at the complete Hy code example.

 {lang="hylang",linenos=on}
 ~~~~~~~~